With an emphasis on COVID vaccinations, First Lady Jill Biden lands in Hawaii

-Then on Sunday, she’ll make a stop at Waipahu High School’s mobile vaccination clinic around 1 p.m.
-The visit is a part of the nationwide effort to encourage the public to get vaccinated against COVID-19.
+During Biden’s time on Oahu, she’ll make a stop at Waipahu High School’s mobile vaccination clinic around 1 p.m.
+Sunday.

 The clinic at the high school is open to anyone ages 12 and older from noon to 4 p.m.
 Walk-ins are welcome though appointments can also be made online by clicking here.

-Another private event is planned before her departure Sunday afternoon.
+Another private event with military families is planned before her departure Sunday afternoon.

-While in Japan, she will also dedicate a room in the U.S. Embassy to former U.S. Sen. Daniel Inouye and his wife, Irene Hirano Inouye, founding president of the U.S.-Japan Council.
+While in Japan, she also dedicated a room in the U.S. Embassy to former U.S. Sen. Daniel Inouye and his wife, Irene Hirano Inouye, founding president of the U.S.-Japan Council.